christophhagen/Clairvoyant/README.md

 Logging values to disk is great, but the data should also be available for inspection and monitoring.
 Clairvoyant provides a separate package [ClairvoyantVapor](https://github.com/christophhagen/ClairvoyantVapor) to integrate metric access into Vapor servers.

-### Receiving from other servers

-To receive a metric pushed from a remote server, configure a metric with `canBeUpdatedByRemote = true`.
-Any time a new value is received the metric will be updated with this value.
-The last value as well as history data can be accessed as with any other metric.

-### Pushing to other servers

-Metrics can be configured to automatically transmit the logged values to a remote server for monitoring or persistence.
-To configure this feature, one or more `RemoteMetricObserver`s can be added to each metric.
-Whenever a new value is set, then the metric attempts to send all pending updates (including any previously failed values) to the remote observer using the `push` route specified above.

-The remote server must have a metric with the same `id` registered with the observer, and the metric must be configured with `canBeUpdatedByRemote = true`.

 ## Initial requirements

 **Allow publishing of individual metrics** *Implemented*